slice

 Today, it is one of the few remaining expanses of 100 year floodplain still connected to the Chute along the now highly altered, dredged and leveed bayou.
 The majority of the site was logged and converted to row-crop agriculture in the 1930s through ditching and draining and is now used as improved pasture.
 While over 90% of the site was logged, large remnant trees still remain on the property in the lowest lying areas.

-In order to convert this historic floodplain wetland area, a large, over 6 foot deep ditch was excavated through the property, with several side lateral ditches dug to facilitate drainage from the site directly into Red Chute Bayou.
+To convert this historic floodplain wetland area, a large, over 6 foot deep ditch was excavated through the property, with several side lateral ditches dug to facilitate drainage from the site directly into Red Chute Bayou.
 Aerial analysis indicates that the main drainage ditch was most likely excavated through portions of a much shallower perennial stream or drain that connected the depressional areas.
 Despite this drainage, several remnant depressional areas still persist to this day, with large, remnant specimens of between 50 and 100 year old cypress, overcup oak, sugarberry and nuttal oak trees.
+Several large isolated specimens of sweet pecan, eastern cottonwood, overcup oak and water oak also occur throughout the bank site.
+Wetland hydrology will be restored to the majority of the site by lateral ditch blocking and placement of water control structures within the main ditch.

 spc